 Arriving in Rome – the train travels from the Fiuminco airport to downtown Rome but it isn’t very easy to understand and is not at all well marked.
 We decided to try it and ended up in the north part of town with a few other Americans… did someone say “adventure?”
 We took the train to one of the main stations and took a taxi the rest of the way to the hotel!
 HA!
 It was another €13.
 I was wet and hungry, it was money well-spent!

 Speak a little Italian?

-Typically when I am traveling around Italy I stay in Agriturismo’s LINK, but we were heading to Rome and it was just Jon and I, so I looked outside our price range but close to the attractions.
+As a matter of fact, when I am touring around Italy, I typically stay in Agriturismo’s LINK, but we were heading to Rome and it was just Jon and me, so I looked outside our price range but close to the attractions.
 Well, at least the one, Jon really wanted to see the Vatican again.
 I found this cute little hotel just outside the entrance, for about €160/night that included breakfast for a deluxe double room with amazing views.
-The Hotel Alimandi Vaticano was a perfect selection for us – I could get use to this!
+The Hotel Alimandi Vaticano was a perfect selection for us – I could get used to this!

-The hotel was also within walking distance of the metro within just a few blocks.
+Also, the hotel was also within walking distance of the metro within just a few blocks.
 Our front desk clerks Chris and Nicco were amazing.
-Helpful from the minute we arrived with suggestions of where to eat and what to do.
-If we needed to hail a taxi and more, like a 24 hour bar, right on the property.
+Additionally, they were helpful from the minute we arrived with suggestions of where to eat and what to do.
+If we needed to hail a taxi and more, like a 24-hour bar, right on the property.